pugazh000/NLP-nextwordprediction/README.md

 # NLP-nextwordprediction
-Find the next word using gpt2 model for NLP
+Python script using Hugging Face Transformers for text generation with GPT-2.